KAKDH/ENC_HN_NA/slides/Kapitan_2025_NA_Final_Assignement_Guidelines.md

 1. **Project Report** (1500–2500 words)
 2. **Data Asset** (consisting of unprocessed data, Python code, Network visualisation)

+You are expected to present your research questions, data sources, and considerations based on what you've learned in class in Week 8 (10-15 min presentation).
+The submission will follow 4-5 weeks later (deadline 11 May 2025).

 ## **Project Report Requirements**

 Your report should be structured as follows: